-You are invited to apply to become a correspondent for the 8th International Urban Sketchers Symposium in Chicago, USA, July 26-29, 2017.
-Responsibilities of the correspondents include the following:
+You are invited to apply to become a correspondent for the 11th International Urban Sketchers Symposium in Auckland, New Zealand which will take place on April 19-22, 2023.

-- Sketch the activities of the symposium daily during all four days, July 26-29.
-These activities could include pre-symposium set-up, workshops, demos, lectures, sketchwalks and informal meals with other sketchers.
+- Sketch the activities of the symposium daily during all four days, April 19-22.
+These activities could include pre-symposium set-up, workshops, demos, lectures, sketch walks and informal meals with other sketchers.
 The ability to quickly capture people and their activities is essential.
 (Participation in workshops and demos yourself would not be possible.)

 - Post sketches and a brief written article each day on the global USk blog.
 A reportage-style of sketching and writing is encouraged.
-Correspondents are also encouraged to share on social media (giving priority to the blog) using the symposium hashtag: #USkChicago2017
+Correspondents are also encouraged to share on social media (giving priority to the website) using the symposium hashtag: #USkSymposium2023 #USkAuckland2023

 - Have the technical ability and equipment to support the above task, such as a camera and laptop or other means to upload images and text.

 - Work with the other symposium correspondents and symposium committee as a team.

 Please see examples of blog posts contributed by sketch correspondents at previous symposiums:

 Marina Grechanik :: Rita Sabler :: Paulo Mendes :: Wes Douglas :: Beliza Mendes :: Vincent Desplanche :: Kumi Matsukawa :: Javier de Blas :: Liz Ackerley :: Tina Koyama :: Suhita Shirodkar :: Murray Dewhurst :: Maria Regina Tuazon :: Gabi Campanario